visitscotland/vs-design-system/frontend/src/components/patterns/marketo-form/MarketoForm.md

     :is-prod="false"
 >
     <template slot="submitError">
         We're sorry there's been a problem, please try again later.
-You can also ask to subscribe by sending an email to <a href='mailto:info@visitscotland.com'>info@visitscotland.com</a>.
+You can also ask to subscribe by sending an email to <vs-link href='mailto:info@visitscotland.com'>info@visitscotland.com</vs-link>.
     </template>

     <template slot="submitting">